NanoComp/libctl/README.md

 Files are installed under `/usr/local` by default, but this can be changed by passing `--prefix=<dir>` to `configure`.

-Documentation can be found [in the libctl manual online](http://ab-initio.mit.edu/wiki/index.php/Libctl_manual) or in the `doc/` directory, and an example program in the `examples/ directory`.
+Documentation can be found in [ReadTheDocs](https://libctl.readthedocs.io) or in the `doc/` directory, and an example program in the `examples/ directory`.
 The main source code for libctl is in the `base/` and `utils/` directories.